OpenBudget/budgetkey-app-generic-item/README.md

 The core components and apps support themes for reusability of common code.

-To run the app with a different theme, you need to set the theme in assets/theme.js, for example:
+To run the app with a different theme, you need to set the theme in dist/assets/theme.THEME_NAME.js

+For example, dist/assets/theme.govbuy.js:

 ```
 BUDGETKEY_NG2_COMPONENTS_THEME = {
   siteName: "רכש פתוח"
 };
+BUDGETKEY_APP_GENERIC_ITEM_THEME = {
+    siteName: BUDGETKEY_NG2_COMPONENTS_THEME.siteName,
+    searchPlaceholder: "חפשו רכש!"
+};
 ```

-Restart the server and it should use this modified theme.
+To enable a theme, add it to the URL, e.g. http://localhost:8000/org/association/580050789?theme=govbuy

-The assets/theme.js file could be overwritten by docker volume - to allow to use the same image to serve the app using different themes.
+The theme files could be overwritten by docker volume - to allow to use the same image to serve the app using different themes.

 For example, given a modified theme in ./my-theme.js:

 ```
 docker build -t budgetkey-app-generic-item .
-docker run -it -v `pwd`/my-theme.js:/app/dist/assets/theme.js --rm --name budgetkey-app-generic-item -p8000:8000 budgetkey-app-generic-item
+docker run -it -v `pwd`/my-theme.js:/app/dist/assets/theme.my.js --rm --name budgetkey-app-generic-item -p8000:8000 budgetkey-app-generic-item
 ```

+You could then add ?theme=my to enable this theme